 Windows 10 users who love to have themes will be glad to know that it’s actually possible to create a shortcut to switch to the next desktop background.
 Just follow the given below steps to create a shortcut to perform “next desktop background” action.

 Create a hotkey to switch to the next desktop background in Windows 10/8/7

 Step 1: Open the Notepad application and then paste the below code in the Notepad.

 Step 2: Save the file with any name but with .vbs extension.
 That’s it!
 You can now do a double-click on the newly created .vbs file to switch to the next desktop background.
 Users who would like to have a keyboard shortcut need to follow the next two steps as well.

-Step 3: Right-click on the newly created .vbs file and click Create shortcut to have a shortcut of the the file on desktop.
+Step 3: Right-click on the newly created .vbs file and click Create shortcut option to have a shortcut of the the file on the desktop.

 Step 4: Do a right-click on the shortcut, select Properties.
-Switch to Shortcut tab, and then enter a hotkey in the Short Key box.
-Click Apply button.
+Switch to the Shortcut tab, and then enter a hotkey in the Short Key box.
+Click the Apply button.

 That’s it!
 From now onwards, you can use this new shortcut key to switch to the next desktop background.
 Good luck!

 Thanks to Ethan Tsai @TechNet forums for the tip.